NCACP Draft Alarm Ordinance

 SECTION 10: GOVERNMENTAL IMMUNITY

-Alarm registration is not intended to, nor will it, create a contract, duty or obligation, either expressed or implied, of response.
-Any and all liability and consequential damage resulting from the failure to respond to a notification is hereby disclaimed and governmental immunity as provided by law is retained.
-By applying for an alarm registration, the alarm user acknowledges that the Police Department response may be influenced by factors such as: the availability of police units, priority of calls, weather conditions, traffic conditions, emergency conditions, staffing levels and prior response history.
+Alarm permit issuance or alarm company registration does not create a contract, duty or obligation, either expressed or implied, of law enforcement response to an alarm or alarm notification.
+Any liability and consequential damage resulting from the failure to respond to an alarm notification are hereby disclaimed and governmental immunity as provided by law is retained.
+By applying for an alarm permit, the alarm user acknowledges that the Police Department response may be influenced by factors such as: the availability of police units, priority of calls, weather conditions, traffic conditions, emergency conditions, staffing levels and prior response history.

 SECTION 11: SEVERABILITY